-HeatNet Online is a web-based system for fault notification, monitoring and tuning of a HeatNet based system.
-A HeatNet touchscreen display is required to connect a boiler (Usually the MASTER boiler.

-If the boiler is so equipped, the touchscreen display provides an RJ45 connection for access to the internet.
+HeatNet Online is a web based system for fault notification, monitoring and tuning of a HeatNet based system.
+A HeatNet Online bridge module is required to connect a boiler (Usually the Master boiler) to the internet.
+The bridge is available for version 2.x and version 3.x HeatNet controls and is standard on V3.x.
+The bridge module provides an RJ45 connector for access to the internet.

-Shown below, the network connection resides on the upper left corner of the display.
 If an RJ45 hardline is not available, a wireless modem can also be used.
 Consult the factory or sales for available solutions.
 The HeatNet Online site may be accessed at: www.heatnet.net/.
 A login Account/Password is required.

-Once the user has logged in, a selection screen for the building sites the user has registered will be displayed.
-When a building site is selected, the Main Live screen will be entered.
-This is the HOME screen and provides a quick view on the status of the site.

-For set-up information follow the "LCD Touchscreen HeatNet Online Setup Instructions" available in the Technical Library on the RBI Waterheaters.com website. (www.rbiwaterheaters.com)

-Once a user has registered on a site, the user's email can be set up to provide daily status messages and fault/alarm emails within minutes of trouble.
+Once a user has registered a site, the users email can be set up to provide daily status messages and fault/alarm emails within minutes of trouble.
 This provides a valuable tool for technicians on the road.
 If the technician has a smart phone, they can be notified through the emails on their phone.
 They can then log on to the HeatNet Online website (from their phone) to determine the trouble.
 Sample email message: